autocrypt/protected-headers/draft-protected-headers.in.md

 - `obscures`: a table of headers to be obscured during encryption, mapping header names to their obscuring values.
   For example, this document recommends only obscuring the subject, so that would be represented by the single-entry table `obscures = {'Subject': '...'}`.
   If header `Foo` is to be deleted entirely, `obscures['Foo']` should be set to the special value `null`.
-- `legacy`: a boolean value, indicating whether any recipient of the message is believed to have a legacy client (that is, a MUA that does not understand protected headers).
+- `legacy`: a boolean value, indicating whether any recipient of the message is believed to have a legacy client (that is, a MUA that is capable of decryption, but does not understand protected headers).

 The revised algorithm for applying cryptographic protection to a message is as follows: